inaimathi/cl-notebook/README.md

 ### TODO
 ##### Bugs
 - Newly spawned markup cells don't get their editors hidden on <esc>
-- The eval-on-load thing is going to need to be re-thought.
-	- What happens when we hit an infinite loop thing?
-	- What happens when we eval a book that has no ordering record?

 ##### Features (not necessarily in priority order)
 ######## Back-end